zeevox/Dogscreen/README.md

 ---

-# Basic Dogscreen
+# Information

-First of all, note that `DogscreenActivity` extends `AppCompatActivity`, so Android Studio will show an error that multiple revisions of the Support Libraries are being used at one time.
+First of all, note that `DogscreenActivity` extends `AppCompatActivity`, so Android Studio will show an error that multiple revisions of the Support Libraries are being used at one time if you have any other than 26.0.1 in use.
 Currently, Dogscreen uses the Android Support Libraries v26.0.1, released August 2017.
 I will try to update Dogscreen with the latest Support Libraries as soon as possible after new revisions are released.

+---

+# Basic Dogscreen

 Note that you can always substitute literal strings and string resources for methods that take strings.